For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Brexit shouldn't impact your rights as a consumer.

-However, when shopping online, check the seller's terms and conditions to find out what consumer protection is offered by them and their country in case it's different from the level of protection offered in the UK.
+However, when shopping online, check the seller's terms and conditions.
+Find out what consumer protection is offered by them and their country in case it's different from the level of protection offered in the UK.

 Are you entitled to a refund, exchange or repair?